semenko/celfie-simplified/README.md

 chr1	60	61	92	117   12	33
 ```

-**Note:** Here, the .bed header is not optional, as CelFiE needs to have valid tissue names for assignments and subsequent plotting.
+**Note:** Here, a .bed header is **required**, as CelFiE needs to have valid tissue names for assignments and subsequent plotting.

 As a reference, you can use the TIM matrix from the [original CelFiE paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5270101/), which is in `data/caggiano_TIM_matrix.bed`, but this matrix has some caveats (see below).

 ### Outputs

 Output formatting is unchanged from the original CelFiE code.
-CelFiE outputs tissue estimates for each sample in your input — - i.e. the proportion of each tissue in the reference making up the cfDNA sample.
+CelFiE outputs tissue estimates for each sample in your input — i.e. the proportion of each tissue in the reference making up the cfDNA sample.
 See `celfie_demo/sample_output/1_tissue_proportions.txt` for an example of this output.

 ```
         tissue1 tissue2 .... unknown